Pyrinpyi/pyrin-miner/README.md

 ### Removing Plugins
 To remove a plugin, you simply remove the corresponding `dll`/`so` for the directory of the miner.

-* `libkaspacuda.so`, `libkaspacuda.dll`: Cuda support for Pyrin-Miner
+* `libpyrincuda.so`, `libpyrincuda.dll`: Cuda support for Pyrin-Miner
-* `libkaspaopencl.so`, `libkaspaopencl.dll`: OpenCL support for Pyrin-Miner
+* `libpyrinopencl.so`, `libpyrinopencl.dll`: OpenCL support for Pyrin-Miner

 # Usage
-To start mining, you need to run [kaspad](https://github.com/kaspanet/kaspad) and have an address to send the rewards to.
+To start mining, you need to run [pyrin](https://github.com/Pyrinpyi/pyipad) and have an address to send the rewards to.
-Here is a guidance on how to run a full node and how to generate addresses: https://github.com/kaspanet/docs/blob/main/Getting%20Started/Full%20Node%20Installation.md
+Here is a guidance on how to run a full node and how to generate addresses: https://github.com/pyrinnet/docs/blob/main/Getting%20Started/Full%20Node%20Installation.md

 Help:
 ```
 pyrin-miner
-A Kaspa high performance CPU miner
+A Pyrin high performance CPU miner

 USAGE:
     pyrin-miner [OPTIONS] --mining-address <MINING_ADDRESS>

 OPTIONS:
-    -a, --mining-address <MINING_ADDRESS>                  The Kaspa address for the miner reward
+    -a, --mining-address <MINING_ADDRESS>                  The Pyrin address for the miner reward
         --cuda-device <CUDA_DEVICE>                        Which CUDA GPUs to use [default: all]
         --cuda-disable                                     Disable cuda workers
         --cuda-lock-core-clocks <CUDA_LOCK_CORE_CLOCKS>    Lock core clocks eg: ,1200, [default: 0]